 Since pişmaniye can be stored for a long time without refrigeration, buying it as a gift for family and friends is a common tradition throughout Turkey.
 Many wait until they travel through the Izmit area and stock up for future gifts.

 Many legends explain the origin of this sweet treat.
 The most popular one talks about a confectioner who lived in Kocaeli and who was famous for his sweet creations.
 People lined up for miles outside his shop just to try some of his famous specialties.
 Even traders detoured off the Silk Road to try his delicious creations.
 Despite his success, the confectioner had a different kind of problem.
 Deeply in love with a lovely and curvy lady, he had tried everything to win her heart, but his love remained unrequited.
 In despair, he decided to create a brand new sweet and dedicate it to his beloved, hoping to gain her love in return.
 He worked hard and created beautiful, snow-white balls of pulled halva.
 In honor of his love, he called the sweet ‘şismaniye,’ which means “my fat lady” in Turkish.
 He carefully labeled it and sent a few boxes to his beloved girl.
 This last effort worked and he managed to attract her attention.

 Before long they got married and lived happily ever after, for a while at least.
 Then, his new bride’s jealousy and trickery turned his life into hell.
-He was heartbroken but he had to leave her.
-Thus, he changed the name of the sweet from ‘şismaniye’ to ‘pişmaniye’ which means ‘regret.’
+Heartbroken, he left despite his love, and changed the name of the sweet from "şismaniye" to "pişmaniye" which means "regret."